kenzie/clarity_members/README.md

 ### Page Search

-Link content will be fetched and a searched on the related user's name.
-Pages are selected if they have a match.
+Link content will be fetched and searched for the related user's name/aliases.
+Pages are selected for review if they have a match.

 ### Review